-- 6. Turn off the heating.
-Remove the flask from the hot plate and let the reaction mixture cool down for 10 minutes, then place it in the crystallising dish filled with an ice-water mixture.
+- 6. Then turn off the heating on the hotplate stirrer.
+Remove the hot plate and let the reaction mixture cool down for 10 minutes.
+Place it afterwards in the crystallising dish filled with an ice-water mixture.
 Let it stand for another 10 minutes. - 7.
-Set up the vacuum filtration apparatus (see Figure 2) using a Büchner funnel, a filter paper and a side arm flask, that is secured with a small clamp.
+Set up a vacuum filtration apparatus (see Figure 2) using a Büchner funnel, a filter paper and a suction flask, that is secured to the laboratory stand with a small clamp.
 Raise your HELP card.
-A lab assistant will come and show how to connect the side arm flask to the vacuum.
+A lab assistant will come and show how to connect the suction flask to the vacuum source.